ModernJukebox/notifier-daemon/README.md

 It uses http post requests to send the data to the server.

 Basically, it is a simple http client that sends continuously data to the server.

+Data will only be sent if the data is different from the last data sent.